The mission of The Hearth is to cultivate space where people of purpose can rest, restore, and reconnect.

 The Community Connection

-A growing number of local organizations meet here on a weekly and monthly basis, including a women’s singing group, a guitar concert series, several support groups, a yoga class, and all-age alcohol-free Saturday night dance potlucks.
+The Hearth looks inward and outward, hosting people in need of rest and reconnection in spaces that are responsive and accessible to local community use.
+A growing number of local organizations meet here on a weekly and monthly basis, including a women’s singing group, a guitar concert series, several support groups, and yoga and qigong classes.
 We are honored to partner with these groups and invite you to contact us with your meeting and event needs.
 Celebrate with friends and family, and come out to meet your neighbors.

 The Wider Context

-SPACES FOR COMMUNITY and FAMILY RENTAL
+SPACES FOR COMMUNITY and FAMILY EVENTS

 Call 575-519-4017 to discuss renting for your group or event.